openskies-sh/openskies-sh-articles/content/articles/aerobridge-add-component-to-assembly.md

 <!--more-->

 ### Prerequisites
-An incident must be recorded prior to starting this article, once a incident is reported the component is removed from the assembly automatically.
-To see how to report an incident and associate a component with that Incident Report, please see the [How to report an Incident?]({{< ref "aerobridge-report-incident.md" >}} "Report an Incident")) article.
+An event must be recorded prior to starting this article, once a event is reported against a component, depending on the status the component is removed from the assembly automatically.
+To see how to report an event and associate a component with that Event Report, please see the [How to report an event?]({{< ref "aerobridge-report-events.md" >}} "Reporting Events")) article.

 ### The background
-Once an incident has been reported, the management server removes the component from the assembly and sets the status of the assembly as ```parts need review```.
-Normally staff within your operation will inspect the impacted component and based on the inspection, they can order a new part or fix the damaged one.
+Once an event has been reported, and the associated component isset as damaged, the component assembly is marked as ```parts need review```.
+Normally staff within your company will inspect the impacted component and based on the inspection, they can order a new part or fix the damaged one.
 In this case we assume the impacted component is damaged beyond repairs and that a new part is ordered and replaced.

 ### Applies to
 **Aerobridge Lite Plan** and above